Neha Sharma

 Overview

-Neha Sharma is an Assistant Professor of Operations, Information and Decisions at The Wharton School, University of Pennsylvania.
-Her research focuses on design of online marketplaces using data, stochastic models, and game theory.
+Neha Sharma am an Assistant Professor of Operations, Information, and Decisions at The Wharton School, University of Pennsylvania.
+Her research focuses on the design of online marketplaces using data, stochastic models, and game theory.
+She is passionate about solving problems to help improve access to EVs for low-income individuals and sharing assets in emerging assets, incentivizing consumers to reduce peak grid loads.
+She is also interested in understanding how LLMs is impacting knowledge sharing networks.

 Continue Reading